Spare Strategy Analysis and Design for Mega Satellite Constellations Using Markov Chain: Appendix A: Closed-Form Expressions for Eqs. , , and

 \subsection{Closed-Form Expression for Eq.~\eqref{eq:pi_lt_p1}}

 As before, we can derive a closed form expression for Eq.\eqref{eq:pi_lt_p1}.
+For the shifted exponential lead-time distribution, the no-delivery probability at step $\ell$ is $\rho_\ell^c = 1$ for $0 \le \ell \le k_\text{lv}$ and $\rho_\ell^c = \alpha^{\ell-k_\text{lv}}$ for $\ell \ge k_\text{lv}+1$.
 Referring to Fig.\ref{fig:indirect_park_r2q}, the lead time is divided into four segments, each shown in a different color.
 The distribution $\pi^{\text{lt}_\text{p}}$ is then the weighted sum of the distributions over those four segments.
 After some algebra and careful enumeration, we obtain

 where

 and the unit converted time interval is $\tau_{\text{lt}_\text{p}} = k_{\text{lt}_\text{p}} \tau_\text{mc}$.